spectrocloud/librarium/docs/docs-content/getting-started/aws/create-cluster-profile.md

 | Calico                      | 3.27.x  | Public Repo | Network          |
 | Amazon EBS CSI              | 1.26.x  | Public Repo | Storage          |

-As you fill out the information for each layer, click on **Next Layer** to proceed to the next layer.
+As you select each layer, click on **Next Layer** to proceed to the next one.

 Click on **Confirm** and then **Next** after you have completed selecting all the core layers.